 Patty Dronen, Connecting with Kids, Edina Challenge

-Patty has lived in Edina for 20 years with her husband Dave, son (and EHS graduate) and daughter (EHS senior).
+Patty has lived in Edina for 20 years with her husband Dave, son (Junior at the University of North Dakota) and daughter (Freshman at the University of Minnesota).
 Soon after moving to Edina, she became the administrator of the Edina Baseball Association which segued into a similar position with the Edina Basketball Association, where she spent 16 years.
 Patty also does administrative work for the Edina Athletic Booster Club and the high school baseball team.

-Patty was active in PTO leadership when her kids were at Countryside Elementary and currently helps with the EHS concert choir and was on the planning committee for the 2016 and 2018 EHS senior parties.
+Patty was active in PTO leadership when her kids were at Countryside Elementary and was on the planning committee for the 2016 and 2018 EHS senior parties.

 Patty leads the Connecting with Kids Program and the Edina Challenge.